zzvictoor/zzvictoor/README.md

 ## About

 Information:
-- 🌎 Nationality: Brasileiro;
+- 🌎 Nationality: Brazilian;
-- 💬 Languages: Português, Inglês;
+- 💬 Languages: Portuguese and English;
 - 🌐 Country: Portugal;

 Maybe you know me as: Victor35436